spacetx/starfish/README.rst

 We are currently in **pre-alpha**, finishing proof of concept pipelines for each of the spaceTx contributors that leverage starfish's shared object model.
-Follow the links in the table below to see showing Starfish in action on particular assay types.
+Follow the links in the table below to see starfish in action on particular assay types.
 Or, browse our our notebooks directory `here <https://github.com/spacetx/starfish/tree/master/notebooks/>`_.

 ====================  ==========  ===================  ==================
  Assay                Loads Data  Single-FoV Pipeline  Multi-FoV Pipeline